paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-001-monopolies-and-combinations-in-restraint-of-trade.md

 <a id="section-26a"></a>
 ## § 26a.
 Restrictions on the purchase of gasohol and synthetic motor fuel
-**(a) Limitations on the use of credit instruments; sales, resales, and transfers** Except as provided in subsection (b) of this section, it shall be unlawful for any person engaged in commerce, in the course of such commerce, directly or indirectly to impose any condition, restriction, agreement, or understanding that—
+**(a) Limitations on the use of credit instruments; sales, resales, and transfers** Except as provided in subsection (b), it shall be unlawful for any person engaged in commerce, in the course of such commerce, directly or indirectly to impose any condition, restriction, agreement, or understanding that—

 (1) limits the use of credit instruments in any transaction concerning the sale, resale, or transfer of gasohol or other synthetic motor fuel of equivalent usability in any case in which there is no similar limitation on transactions concerning such person’s conventional motor fuel; or